tagion/tagion/bdd/tagion/testbench/services/TVM.md

 This feature handles the execution of the smart contracts.
 The purpose of this services is to execute the contract with the input and the readonly archives received.

-Senario should execute the contract.
+Scenario should execute the contract.

 Give a contract with inputs and readonly archives.